-Stir in vinegar, brown sugar, and salt.
-Cook for 5 to 7 minutes till the sugar dissolves.
+Stir in vinegar, brown sugar, and salt and cook for 5 to 7 minutes till the sugar dissolves.

-Once the sugar has dissolved and the mixture starts bubbling, reduce the heat to low and simmer uncovered for an hour, stirring occasionally.
-As the mix thickens, stir more frequently to avoid sugar from sticking to the bottom of the pan.
+Once the sugar dissolves, and the mixture starts bubbling, reduce the heat to low and simmer uncovered for an hour, stirring occasionally.
+As the mix thickens, stir more frequently to avoid the sugar from sticking to the bottom of the pan.

 To check if the chutney is ready, scrape the spoon horizontally across the pan to disperse the chutney to the edge of the pan.
-If it does not flow back into the center then the chutney is ready.
+The chutney is ready when it does not flow back into the center.

 Once ready, allow the chutney to cool for 5 to 6 minutes.

-Spoon the prepared chutney into sterilized jars and seal while hot.
-Store in a cool, dark place for at least a month before consuming to allow apples to absorb all the flavors of the chutney
+Spoon the prepared chutney into the sterilized jars and seal while hot.
+Store in a cool, dark place for at least a month before consuming to allow apples to absorb all the chutney flavors.